dynamsoft-docs/license-server-docs/common/usageAlerts.md

 description: This page is about the email notifcation feature (usage alerts) of Dynamsoft Dynamsoft License Server
 breadcrumbText: Usage Alerts
 needAutoGenerateSidebar: true
+noTitleIndex: true
 ---

 # Usage Alerts

-The Dynamsoft License Server checks the usage data every 10 minutes and if one of the following conditions is met, a notification email will be triggered and sent.
+Dynamsoft License Server checks the usage data every 10 minutes and if one of the following conditions is met, a notification email will be triggered and sent.

 > NOTE
 >
-> * If multiple conditions are met, the email will contain all the information.
+> * If multiple conditions are met, there will only be one email containing all the information.

-## Per License Item: Per Client Device
+## Per License Item

+### Per Client Device

 When the number of active devices reaches a certain percentage of the allowed total, you should be aware of this and take necessary measures such as adding a new license.
 The preset percentages are: